BlueMap-Minecraft/BlueMapWiki/community/BluemapLazyServer.md

 ## Setting up a lazy server

-A project named [lazymc] can be used to set up a lazy Minecraft server.
+The [lazymc] project can be used to set up a lazy Minecraft server.
 Essentially it acts just enough like a normal Minecraft server to accept an incoming connection request, start the Minecraft server (if not already running) and transparently proxy the connection through to it.

-It also monitors the number of current players and shuts the server down once it's empty.
+Once the server is running, it monitors the number of current players and shuts it down once it's empty.
+It can also be configured to pause the Minecraft server instead of shutting it down so it can be instantly resumed when the next player connects.

-Any detailed instructions here on how to set up and configure lazymc would run the risk of getting outdated, so for help on setting it up, see the usage guide provided by the project.
+Detailed instructions on how to set up and configure lazymc are available in the project's README.

 ## Configuring BlueMap